Evolution Institute

 The Evolution Institute (EI) is a non-profit organization whose mission is to apply science-based solutions and use evidence-based best practices to solve today’s most pressing social issues to improve quality of life.

 It was founded by David Sloan Wilson and Jerry Lieberman in 2008 and is based near Tampa, Florida.
-Michelle Shimberg is the current President of the organization’s Board of Directors.
-She is known for her experience with school policy advocacy, housing strategies, and organization management.
-Developmental psychologist David F. Bjorklund currently serves as Vice President, and Jerry Lieberman as Treasurer/Secretary.

 History

 In 2007, Jerry Lieberman, political scientist and then president of the Humanists of Florida Association, reached out to David Sloan Wilson, evolutionary biologist and author of Evolution for Everyone.
 Together they agreed to start an applied science-based organization informed by evolutionary principles.
 At the time, David had just started a community-based research project in Binghamton, NY that aligned with this objective.

 One of the first topics of interest for EI was early childhood education, as well as economics and the nature of work in the context of the great recession of 2008.
 This developed into a focus on quality of life, with Norway as a case study of cultural evolution.

 In 2010, cliodynamics scientist Peter Turchin joined EI as Vice-President and founding member of the Board of Directors.
 Turchin founded the Seshat: Global History Databank in 2011, a project that is currently part of the Evolution Institute.

 The online magazine This View of Life was founded in 2014 by EI associate Robert Kadar and David Sloan Wilson.
 In 2015, Evonomics: The Next Evolution of Economics was launched by founding editor Robert Kadar with support from the Evolution Institute.
 In addition, the EI held a workshop in 2015, “Advancing the Study of Cultural Evolution: Academic Integration and Policy Applications,” that led to the formation of the Cultural Evolution Society, a professional scientific society which aims to advance the theory and practice of cultural evolutionary studies.

 In 2017, Evolution Institute opened a public charter school in an underserved community of East Tampa, FL as part of their education initiative to improve learning outcomes using science informed solutions and practices.